Caring for the Ostomy Patient

 The third part of the nursing process entails the nurse planning goals of care for the patient.
 These goals will need to include both the short and long term goals for the ostomy patient.
 An example of the short term goals may include things like: will verbalize a decrease in pain from a 6 down to a 3 in by 48 hours or will look at stoma by post-operative day 3.
 An example of a mid to long term goal would be: will give a return demonstration of changing ostomy appliance by discharge.

-The forth part of the nursing process, implementation, will detail the specific steps the nurse will use to achieve the goals of the patient.
+The fourth part of the nursing process, implementation, will detail the specific steps the nurse will use to achieve the goals of the patient.
 These steps are many and varied; depending on the diagnosis/clinical practice guideline as well as the goals listed for that particular patient.
 Some examples of implementation can be interventions such as monitoring for pain, monitoring fluid and electrolyte balance every day, assist patient with appliance application by the third day or assess stoma every shift.

 The fifth part of the nursing process deals with evaluation of the status of the patient and of the care receive; if the goals of the plan were met.
 This is the part of the nursing process that where changes can be made and care modified to meet the needs of the patient and ensure goals are met and or modified as needed.